Ph.D. in Indigenous Health

 Students seeking the Doctor of Philosophy degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Indigenous Health degree program.

 - Completion of 90 semester credit hours beyond the baccalaureate degree.
 Thirty credit hours from a Master’s degree in public health or related discipline may be applied toward the 90 credit hours.

 - Curriculum, listed below

 - Comprehensive Examination

-- PH 994—Students can also produce a portfolio that includes 3 products with prior approval of the advisor and Indigenous Health PhD Program (e.g. published manuscript, tribal program evaluation, tribal health strategic plan, grant application, policy brief, etc.) “Applied Track”
+- “Applied Track” Students will produce a dissertation that includes three products with prior approval of faculty advisor and Indigenous Health PhD degree program (e.g., published manuscript, tribal program evaluation, tribal health strategic plan, grant application, policy brief, etc.).

 - “Academic Track” - Students will produce a dissertation in the more traditional format of the scholarly monograph.

 |IH 766||CBPR & Tribally-Driven Research Frameworks||3|

 |IH 782||Principles of Indigenous Health 2||3|